SAFETY PERCEPTION SURVEYS

 “We’ve reached a plateau and we can’t seem to move off.”

 Contempory audit protocols focus on measuring compliance to legislation (e.g. first aid, reporting, fire safety, safety committee meetings, etc.) and on basic health and safety program elements (e.g. inspection, investigation, risk assessment, etc.).
 Many of the audit protocol questions have been derived from the basic safety elements that were advocated by W. H. Heinrich over 85 years ago.
 We have come a long way in safety excellence research since Heinrich’s time back in 1931.
 Current research indicates there are many other factors (e.g. cultural factors) that have a profound influence on health and safety program success.
 Compass has an 9 step do-it-yourself safety perception survey approach (see figure below) that helps companies identify key employee perceptions that could be preventing them from continuing to improve.
 Compass also has a master question list of over 150 survey questions.
 Many of these questions incorporate current safety excellence research.
 Our survey system is exceptionally flexible.
 For example, you can use an off-the-shelf survey and add or subtract as many questions as you want.
 You can choose to include the findings of the additonal questions or toggle them out depending on need.
 Although Compass has surveys that you can just pull off the shelf and use, we encourage companies to develop their own company specific survey.
 We believe that each company is unique in its’ survey needs.
-For example, if you have a fleet, you should include fleet safety related questions in you your survey.
+If you have a fleet, you should include fleet safety related questions in you your survey.
 If you have contractors, you may want to include questions to help assess contractor safety management.
 Compass will guide you through the 9 step do-it-yourself process to ensure your survey meets your needs and succeeds.

 A Safety Perception Survey will help you understand why, your company has not achieved safety excellence.